 Best streaming TV services: DirecTV Now, YouTube TV, PlayStation Vue, Hulu with Live TV, Sling TV

 “As you look at an average pay-TV bill of over $100 a month, you can instead go with streaming services that typically will run you from a base of $20 a month for a bare-bones streaming package to typically more common $40 a month,” says money expert Clark Howard.

 The best part?
 Instead of being married to your own sofa and TV, these streaming services allow you to watch from anywhere — on your phone, computer or TV.

-- High-speed internet service: Requirements vary by provider, but a minimum download speed of 10 Mbps or higher is generally recommended for a streaming experience without buffering.
-Check your current download speed at Speedtest.net.
+- High-speed internet service: Requirements vary by provider, but a minimum download speed of 10 Mbps or higher is generally recommended for a high-quality streaming experience.
+(Check your current download speed)